Code-Institute-Submissions/FitForLife/README.md

 * As a non-registered user I want to be able to search for products.

 ## Mock-Ups
 I created the Mock-Ups for the website by using Figma.
-There are Mock-ups for all devices in the following [folder].
+There are Mock-ups for all devices in the following [folder](Readme/MockUps).
 Please see the main pages below.
 #### Products page
 ![Products Page](/Readme/MockUps/FFLMocupAllProductsPage.jpg)
 #### Individual Product page